 Game-changing feature: Every subscription comes with free access to Hulu’s on-demand library, meaning you can catch up on all of your favorite shows.
 (Here are our picks best movies on Hulu, Hulu documentaries, anime, and the must-see Hulu originals.)

-Game-changing feature: Three-day replay for games and 30 hours of cloud DVR.
+Game-changing feature: Three-day replay for games and 30 hours of cloud DVR

 5) YouTube TV

-- Cost: $40 per month (after a 7-day free trial)
+- Cost: $50 per month

 - YouTube TV devices: Google Chromecast, Roku, Apple TV, Android TV, Xbox One, iOS and Android devices